Sharon discovers the fantastic food, mesmerizing scenery and melting pot of cultures of Taiwan…

 We began our journey just east of Taipei in the small mountain town of Jiufen, exploring its rich gold mining history as well as its wonderful markets, food stalls and tea houses.
 Our next stop was Taipei 101, one of the highest buildings in the world, where you can get a brilliant bird’s eye view of the city.
 In the afternoon, we watched the changing of the guard at Chiang Kai-shek Memorial Hall, before sitting down to a delicious dinner at the famous Din Tai Fung restaurant.

-Delving deeper into Taipei, we visited the National Museum, which houses thousands of amazing artefacts – a must-see for history enthusiasts.
+Delving deeper into Taipei, we visited the National Museum, which houses thousands of amazing artifacts – a must-see for history enthusiasts.
 You could easily get lost for hours exploring the beautiful displays of jade, ceramics and calligraphy.

 In search of relaxation, we then set off for Beitou and the beautiful Thermal Valley, which can be reached via MRT or with a driver.
 Here you’ll find a huge selection of public and private hot springs – it is important to note that most are naked bathing, so choose carefully if you prefer swimsuits.
 With many different pools of varying degrees, the experience was very relaxing and quite traditional.
 Most hot springs are open-air and popular with the locals.